Tarbetu/DuckTongue/README.md

   "definition": "Elixir - An elixir is a sweet liquid used for medical purposes, to be taken orally and intended to cure one's illness."
 }
 ```
 The default port is `4444`.
-You can change the port by setting the DUCK_PORT environmental variable like this:
+You may change the port by setting the DUCK_PORT environmental variable like this:
 ```sh
 DUCK_PORT=1234 duck_tongue server
 ```
 ## Building && Installation
-__Note: This installation is Unix specific__
+__Note: This installation script and instructions are Unix specific__

-You will need to install `elixir`, the compiler of Elixir programming language and `mix`, the package manager.
+You will need to install `elixir`, the compiler of Elixir programming language, and `mix`, the package manager.

 You can check the installation page of Elixir:
 https://elixir-lang.org/install.html

 The `mix` executable should be installed with Elixir.

-After that, clone this repository.
+After installing Elixir, clone this repository.
 You can directly download from Github or run this command:
 ```sh
 git clone https://github.com/Tarbetu/duck_tongue.git
 ```

-After that, you can use this command to install DuckTongue:
+Then, use this command to install DuckTongue:
 ```sh
 cd duck_tongue
 sh ./setup